KhoolWasHere/Admin-Playground-FullStack-Application/readme.md

 A full-stack demo application for managing an imaginary fitness equipment shop.
 This project demonstrates SQL integration, user roles, and a web-based terminal UI.

-To log into admin, which is able to access and DO everything use this login:
-Username: admin
-Password: Th1s1isG000dPword#W@luigi1NSSBc0pp'nDr1pFRfR

-To log into seller, which is able to access only selling mechanics, using this login:
-Username: seller
-Password: Wh@ttyp3O'p3rs0nBuyzTrvsSc0txBrcl00naShrt?1991Chcg0Blls

-To log into creator, which is able to create products and categories, use this login:
-Username: creator
-Password: 1l1k3myJ'sfr33shfrfrAin'tN0W@yD1dbya1nTL1f3Prs0n

 ## Installation